BillJr99/Ursinus-CS173/_pages/Labs/Testing/lab-financialaidcalculator.md

 Create a method `double computeAssistance(double income, int numKids)`.
 This function will go inside your class, along with your `main()` function.
 Fill in the method that computes the proper amount of assistance, following the rules above.

 Do not print anything in this function!
 I suggest calculating the value of `assistanceAmount` in each `if` statement, and then you can use one single `return` statement at the bottom of the function to return that value.
 See this example for the general layout.
+You can print the result in your `main` function instead, and that way, you only have to write one print statement for the whole program.

 ```java
 /** Compute the amount of financial assistance given to a family,